Tim'm T. West: Deep Dickollective/hip hop

 hop and spoken word communities, with a fresh approach to the political and social issues, from a perspective of an increasingly vocal black and queer community.
 What started as a parodic exercise became an underground, and critical success.
 West continues to educate on homophobia in hip hop.
 West coined the term homohop but feels that the term should be replaced.
 At first it helped organize LGBTQI hip hop artists, but he feels now it serves to separate artists who are fundamentally just hip hop artists.

 West is featured prominently in the 2005 hip hop documentary, Pick Up the Mic and appears in Byron Hurt's documentary Beyond Beats and Rhymes.
 Most recently he appeared in a set of documentaries directed by Mario Van Peebles about black manhood and responsibility; Bring Your 'A' Game and its complement, Fair Game?
 In Spring of 2007, DDC released its final, full-length studio project, On Some Other, on Sugartruck Recordings.
 The group disbanded in 2007.
 DDC was a part of The Anthology of Rap book from Yale University Press in 2010.
-West credits DDC for breaking through the media as queer and black artists, and enabling him to perform as an out LGBT black soloist, "We had pretty much remained invisible in the media prior to Deep Dickollective, so the affect was far-reaching."
+West credits DDC for breaking through the media as queer and black artists, and enabling him to perform as an out LGBT black soloist, "We had pretty much remained invisible in the media prior to Deep Dickollective, so the effect was far-reaching."

 As a solo artist, West released Songs from Red Dirt on Cellular Records in 2004.
 The debut provided musical complement to his first book, Red Dirt Revival: a poetic memoir in 6 Breaths (2003).
 West says the book and CD are testimonial, they are "literary and musical projections of my rites of passage from shame and silence into self-love."

 In 2005 he released a chapbook, BARE: Notes From a Porchdweller.
 Flirting (2007), was his second full-length poetic memoir book.
 Also in 2007 he completed his second solo album, Blakkboy Blue(s), which was met with positive critical response.
 In the Fall of 2008, and in support of the campaign against California's Proposition 8, West created a limited edition chapbook Love In Full Color.
 In January 2009, he released a third solo rap project, In Security: The Golden Error.
 In July 2011 he released Fly Brotha, which also received critical acclaim.
 His fifth solo release, Snapshots: The He-Art and Experience of Tim'm T. West, was released in April 2013.

 West continues to host "Front Porch," a spoken word/hip-hop/soul showcase that has appeared at various colleges and universities nationwide.
 He continues to teach and perform nationally, promoting a collection of poetry released in April 2015, "pre|dispositions: affirmations on loving" and a new Hip-Hop/Soul/House project, "ICONography," which was released in October 2015.